Vortex Operator and BKT Transition in Abelian Duality

-We now calculate the contribution of a single 1-Vertex, assuming that this 1-vertex is at $p$ point.
-Remember?
-In $A$ field description, a single 1-vertex is a infinite small circle $C$ around point $p$, with the inner of $C$ cut out.
-And $A$ field will increase $2\pi$ after counterclockwise walking along $C$ a circle.
-This is the boundary condition of $A$ path integration with a single 1-vertex located at $p$.
-One should integrate over $p$ to calculate the total contribution of a single 1-vertex.
+We can now derive a dual $B$ field description for $Z_{1vortexes}$ \summn , it turns out to be the sine-Gordon description for BKT transition.
+To achieve this, we firstly calculate the contribution of a single 1-vortex.

-We start from $Z$ \ATB , but now the path integral for $A$ has the 1-vertex boundary condition, we denote this functional integral as $Z[C]$.
+We recall that, in $A$ field description, a single 1-vortex located at $p$ is a vortex boundary with corresponding boundary condition at the infinite small circle $C_p$ (the inner of $C_p$ has been cut out and replaced by a factor $g$).
+After walking along $C_p$ a circle counterclockwise, the value of $A$ will increase $2\pi$.
+We'll denote the $A$ field path integral with this vortex boundary condition as $Z[C_p]$.